Soldy/setuprc/README.md

 # About

-The SteuprRC is a hard typed setup object holder.
-Nothinng more.
+The SetuprRC is a hard typed setup object holder.
+Nothing more.

 # init